hfakoor222/Routing_Diagnostics_App/README.md

 Currently it supports BGP and routing tables: extending it is easy as the program is modularized: i.e where ospf Link State default route packets are generated.

-Eventual plan is to add diagnostics to Connection_Handler.py, to include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions, + more.
+Eventual plan is to add diagnostics, to include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions, + more.

 It is a CLI based app: a web hosted version may be added.